 Neil also has substantial experience in defending against allegations of government procurement fraud, including allegations of violations of the Foreign Corrupt Practices Act, antitrust violations, and health care fraud.
 In addition, Neil has broad experience in advising companies and individuals facing Congressional investigations.

-Chambers USA (2012) has ranked Neil highly in Nationwide Securities: Regulation: Enforcement and Nationwide Litigation: Securities every year since Chambers created those categories.
-The Guide notes, "Sources commend him for his expertise in SEC investigations and Congressional hearings, while he is also a highly skilled litigator."
-He is also ranked in the top-tier in Litigation: White-Collar Crime and Government Investigations (District of Columbia).
-The Guide states that Neil "not only offers superb judgment, but also approaches the practice of law with a passion and then turns that passion into extraordinary creativity for getting results.
+In 2013, Chambers and Partners named Neil to the Chambers 100 USA shortlist, a selection of the top 200 attorneys in the nation, for both Litigation: White Collar Crime & Government Investigations and Litigation: Securities.
+Chambers USA (2013) has ranked Neil highly in Nationwide Securities: Regulation: Enforcement and Nationwide Litigation: Securities every year since Chambers created those categories.
+Clients note Neil has "good judgment" and is "person you want to have fighting your corner."
+He is also ranked in the top-tier in Litigation: White-Collar Crime and Government Investigations (District of Columbia) and Litigation: Securities (District of Columbia).
+The Guide states that Neil "has a glowing reputation" and "not only offers superb judgment, but also approaches the practice of law with a passion and then turns that passion into extraordinary creativity for getting results.
 He is commended for his deep expertise in white-collar criminal defense work as well as securities litigation."
-In the Legal 500 U.S. (2012), clients say Neil "displays an excellent manner with boards and senior executives and regulators."
+In The Legal 500 U.S. (2012), clients say Neil "displays an excellent manner with boards and senior executives and regulators."
 Neil was also formally selected for the 2012 NACD (National Association of Corporate Directors) Directorship 100, which annually recognizes the most influential leaders in corporate governance.

 Neil frequently lectures at American Bar Association and similar seminars.
 He also counsels corporations on compliance programs and other preventative measures.
 He co-authored "Does Your Board Need a Risk Committee?," Directors & Boards (2009), in addition to "Option Pricing Issues: Six Questions You Should Be Asking," Directors & Boards E-Briefing (2006).